Google Earth helps put North Korea gulag system on map

 North Korean defector Kim Sung Min, who escaped the country in 1997 by jumping off a train that was taking him to be executed, “told me the name of the train station where he jumped, and I pulled it up immediately and we were able to trace his actual escape path out of North Korea,” said Melvin.

-Some of Google Earth’s satellite imagery comes from DigitalGlobe, a 20-year-old Colorado firm that, under its previous name, EarthWatch Incorporated, was the first outfit to get a U.S. government license to gather and sell satellite imagery commercially.
+Some of Google Earth’s satellite imagery comes from DigitalGlobe (DGI.N), a 20-year-old Colorado firm that, under its previous name, EarthWatch Incorporated, was the first outfit to get a U.S. government license to gather and sell satellite imagery commercially.

 The Committee for Human Rights in North Korea receives imagery and analysis pro bono in a project with DigitalGlobe Inc, which has a record of supporting humanitarian causes, said Greg Scarlatoiu, executive director of the committee.